PhD Exam Committee & Scheduling

-The supervisor and all supervisory committee members indicate their approval of the student’s thesis prior to the online submission of the “PhD Oral Exam Request” form (available under Forms and Links).
+The Supervisor and all Supervisory Committee members must approve the student’s thesis prior to the online submission of the “PhD Oral Exam Request” form (available under Forms and Links).
 The Supervisory Committee and Supervisor will be emailed by the Graduate Program Coordinator after submission of the form for confirmation.
-Supervisors are expected to read and return the thesis draft to the student within three weeks, after which the student will distribute a revised version to the supervisory committee members.
-The supervisory committee members are then expected to read and return the thesis with comments in within three weeks.
+Supervisors are expected to read and return the thesis draft to the student within three weeks, after which the student will distribute a revised version to the Supervisory Committee members.
+The Supervisory Committee members are then expected to read and return the thesis with comments within three weeks.
 Failure by faculty members to meet these deadlines should be reported to the Graduate Coordinator as described below.

-Immediately following the PhD Exam Request submission, students must submit a 1-page double-spaced abstract, and a curriculum vitae containing their name, education and publications, along with the "Request to set up a Ph.D.
-Oral Examination" form.
-A curriculum vita for the proposed External Examiner/Appraiser must also be provided.
-If a student cannot find a current CV online for the prospective External Examiner/Appraiser, the supervisor must obtain one on the student’s behalf.
+Immediately following the PhD Exam Request submission, students must submit a 1-page double-spaced abstract, and a curriculum vitae containing their name, education and publications to the Graduate Program Coordinator.
+A curriculum vitae for the proposed External Examiner/Appraiser must also be provided.
+If a student cannot find a current CV online for the prospective External Examiner/Appraiser, the Supervisor must obtain one on the student’s behalf.
 Note that PhD Exam Requests cannot be considered until the supporting documents are received.
 The student’s Supervisor will send the External Examiner/Appraiser the edited PhD thesis at least six weeks prior to the exam date.
 The student and supervisor must also ensure that the thesis is distributed at least four weeks prior to the exam date to all other

-The Exam Committee comprises
+The exam committee comprises

-- The student's Supervisor;
+- The student's Supervisor.

 - An External Examiner/Appraiser (a faculty member from another university, who must be at least an Associate or Full Professor).
 The external examiner must have an arms-length relationship to both the candidate and the supervisor.
 The student is not permitted to have any contact with the examiner prior to the exam.
 An external examiner cannot be used more frequently than once every two years for committees with substantive overlap of members with whom the external has served within the past two years (i.e. more than three voting members.)